Where To Snorkeling In Maui?

-The best Top 10 Maui snorkel spots with maps & photos.
+The best Top 10 Maui snorkeling spots with maps & photos.

 #1 Molokini Crater

-Snorkeling Molokini Crater is a popularthing to do due to the high-visibility of the protected inner waters and also for the abundance of ocean life due to it being deemed a Marine Life Conservation District.
-Having one of the best wall dives, the backside of the crater is also a world famous scuba diving spot.
+Snorkeling Molokini Crater is a popular thing to do due to the high visibility of the protected inner waters and also for the abundance of ocean life due to it being deemed a Marine Life Conservation District.
+Having one of the best wall dives, the backside of the crater is also a world-famous scuba diving spot.
 This volcanic atoll is only a few miles from the south coast of Maui, making for a quick and fun trip by boat.
-A few departure points include:
+Leave from Maʻalaea Harbor.

-- Ma'alaea Harbor - Pride of Maui has a morning Molokini snorkel trip which can take almost any size group on it's large double deck catamaran, which is a great option for those in Lahaina.
-(808) 242-0955
+- Maʻalaea Harbor – Pac Whale has a morning Molokini snorkel trip that can take almost any size group on its large double-deck catamaran, which is a great option.

 #2 Black Rock